The ciconia metric on the tangent bundle of an almost-Hermitian manifold: First developments

-is K\"ahler and flat. \end{prop} \begin{proof} We give two proofs.
-For the first, we just notice the biholomorphism $F(z,w)=(z,w+\int a(z)\dx z)$ and recall the canonical metric on $\calu\times\C$.
-The second goes as follows.
-Recalling the unique associated Hermitian connection on $T(\calu\times\C)\rr\calu\times\C$ whose $(0,1)$-part coincides with $\db$ is given by $\tilde{\omega}^t=(\partial H)\inv{H}$, where $H$ is the Hermitian metric matrix on a holomorphic frame, cf. \cite[Chap.
-I, \S4)]{Koba1} and $\:^t$ denotes the transpose, we then have
+from $T_\calu=\calu\times\C$ with the given metric $H$ onto itself with the canonical metric.
+Finding such isometric biholomorphism just conforms with the classification of Hermitian symmetric domains.
+A second proof goes as follows.
+Recalling the unique associated Hermitian connection on $TT_\calu\rr T_\calu$ whose $(0,1)$-part coincides with $\db$ is given by $\tilde{\omega}^{\mathrm{t}}=(\partial H)\inv{H}$, where $H$ is the Hermitian metric matrix on a holomorphic frame, cf. \cite[Chap.
+I, \S4)]{Koba1}, we then have

+The connection is torsion-free when the metric is K\"ahler, which is the case as deduced before and can be immediately checked.
+In other words, the Hermitian metric gives the Levi-Civita connection.
+Since $\db\tilde{\omega}$ is the curvature (1,1)-form, the result follows. \end{proof}